A guide to Carleson's Theorem: introduction

 \subsection{Acknowledgements}

-The author would like to thank Christoph Thiele for clarifying discussions on the argument from \cite{Lie2}.
+The author would like to thank Christoph Thiele for clarifying discussions on the argument from \cite{Lie2} and to Fangye Shi for carefully reading the original manuscript and pointing out a few typos.
 Part of the material in this paper was organized while teaching a class on Harmonic Analysis.
+Many thanks to Ben Krause for a careful reading and for pointing out a few inaccuracies.
 The author is grateful to his students Francesco Di Plinio and Prabath Silva for motivating him and to his collaborators for enriching his understanding of time-frequency analysis.